History of Dedham, Massachusetts, 1635–1699: Swamps, bogs, and meadows

 Owners of swampland were required to drain them.
+At first, this was supposed to be voluntary but it quickly became a mandate, with a fine of "the price of a Ewe kid" for those who failed to do so.
+The mandate was suspended for the summer, but it was agreed to reimpose it if the swamp land next to the settlement was not cleared by May.

-Doing so served several purposes.
+Clearing the swamp served several purposes.
 First, it deprived dangerous wild animals of a habitat.
 Secondly, it made it easier to cut down the trees on the land at a time when lumber was in high demand for building projects and for burning.
 Clearing the swamp turns it into a bog, and draining a bog turns it into a meadow.
 Meadowland was in high demand to raise cattle, and the rich meadows along the Charles River were a major factor in choosing the location to settle in the first place.

-The General Court had awarded 300 acres to Samuel Dudley along the northeast border of town, between East Street (which was part of an ancient Indian trail) and the river.
+The General Court had awarded 300 acres to Samuel Dudley along the northeast border of town, between East Street and the river.
 Four men, Samuel Morse, Philemon Dalton, Lambert Genere, and John Dwight, purchased the meadowland from Dudley for £20.
 With an immediate need for more meadows, the Town purchased it from them for £40, doubling their initial investment.
 The land came to be known as Purchase Meadows and was divided into herdwalks for use by the residents of the various districts.

 A road, today known as Needham Street, was laid out along the banks of the Charles River in 1645, but was frequently washed out or flooded.
 The road brought farmers from their homes in the village to the planting field at Great Plain, in what is today Needham.
 In addition to washing out the road, the waters would also frequently would flood the "broad meadow," further limiting needed pasture.

 It was discovered that the river, which runs due east for many miles, suddenly took a turn southeast, then north, and then northwest, at which point it flowed close by to where it originally turned.
 Despite a run of seven or eight miles, it only fell three feet, accounting for much of the flooding.
 In January 1652, Town Meeting voted to dig a 4000-foot ditch connecting the Charles River at either end of its great loop.
 It was not completed for nearly two years, but once it was it began channeling the water directly from the high side to the low side.
 Doing so also created an island, today the neighborhood of Riverdale.